exercism/dart/README.md

 Clone the repo and run `dart pub get` to download all the dependencies for this project.

 To run all the tests execute: `dart test`
+To run the tests for a single exercise, execute `EXERCISE=slug dart test`.

 To create a new exercise, use the executable in the tool directory: `dart bin/create_exercise.dart`